 Culture shapes our understanding of who we are and the world we share.
 Cultural Studies explores the cultural aspects of a range of topics, including youth, race, class, nation, gender, consumption, everyday life, popular media and the environment.
 It will provide you with tools to analyse cultural practices, representations, identities and power.

 Historically, Cultural Studies draws principally on the fields of Anthropology, Education, History, Literary Studies, Media and Communications, Philosophy, and Sociology but it now interacts closely with Law, Politics and many of the physical sciences.
 It has notably influenced disciplines like Literary Studies and Sociology by insisting on the importance of studying the contemporary, the popular, and the everyday.

-To proceed to an honours year students must have completed a major in Cultural Studies with an average of 70 percent or above.
+Admission to Honours is via the Bachelor of Advanced Studies or Bachelor of Arts (Honours) and requires the completion of a major in Cultural Studies with an average of 70 percent or above.

 Prior to commencing honours, you will need to ensure you have completed all other requirements of the Bachelor of Arts or other bachelor degree, including Open Learning Environment (OLE) units and, where undertaking the Bachelor of Advanced Studies, a second major.

 Requirements and units of study for honours can be found on the Cultural Studies honours units of study page.

 More information and current contact details for academic coordinators may be found at the Discipline of Gender and Cultural Studies website.

 The Discipline of Gender and Cultural Studies is administered by the School of Humanities.